staeter/work-in-progress/dialogue.md

 An organization can then use this network to validate identity.
 It could only consider votes entered by accounts with multiple trust connections to other members for instance.

 -- Look at [web of trust](https://en.wikipedia.org/wiki/Web_of_trust).

+### Governance

+Governance might be the most difficult challenge of all.
+We have to take it very seriously as this is the deciding factor on weather the platform keeps upholding its *core principles* or weather it ends up steering in an unfavorable direction.

+The governance of the platform must:

+- Prevent state or corporate interests infiltrating the deciding bodies (*independent*)
+- Reject opportunistic people from important roles to keep the platform on track with its *core principles*
+- Keep the development process going even under state level interdiction and repression (*resilient*)
+- Decision are taken publicly and have to be justified relative to the *core principles* (*transparent*)
+- Functioning and decisions have to absolutely avoid unnecessary complexity and be comprehensible to non experts (*accessible*)
+- Rigorously test and observe the outcomes of each decision (*empirical*)
+- Able to quickly adapt to fix pressing issues (*sustainable*)
+- Embodies the *humanistic* and *optimistic* principles
+- Is under the control of involved users but also defend the interests of users that aren't able to involve themselves in the same way (*democratic*)
+- Changes to the core principles have to be difficult enough for the project not to stere off course and easy enough for them not to become obsolete (*sustainable*)

+#### Benevolent Dictatorship

+- As the project is in its very infancy, this is the current mode of governance.
+- Pros:
+  - Decisions are taken quickly
+  - Will follow the intent of the person who initiated the project
+- Cons:
+  - Simple to pressure a single person
+  - Isn't impervious to bus accidents
+  - Biased by the leader's socio-economic status

+#### Open Democracy

+- Cons:
+  - Very hard to avoid [Sybil attacks](https://en.wikipedia.org/wiki/Sybil_attack)
+  - Not implicated users are very likely to take poorly informed decisions
+  - Organized interest groups might have oversized weight

 ## Notes